 Smoking in any municipal building is not permitted.
 If an employee wishes to smoke, that employee may do so by going outside of the building on their work breaks to a designated place where the public will not be exposed to second-hand smoke.
-The Human Resources Director shall provide all employees with an electronic copy of the policy as required by 22 M.R.S.A. § 1580-A.
+The personnel director shall post at each workplace a written policy as required by 22 M.R.S.A. § 1580-A.

 - (1) Purpose.
 The Town of Lisbon recognizes the health risks of tobacco use and secondhand smoke for non-smokers, as well as the rights of those who use tobacco.
-Per 22 M.R.S.A. § 1542, state law prohibits smoking in public places.
+In addition, per 22 M.R.S.A. § 1542, state law prohibits smoking in public places.
 In addition, parks, ball fields, and other recreational areas are protected by Lisbon Code § 30-88.5(b).
 The town is committed to providing a safe work environment for employees, volunteers, contractual persons, and the public by prohibiting tobacco use in any building or structure owned or leased by the town.
 The aim is to minimize the harmful effects of tobacco use among staff and eliminate secondhand smoke exposure for staff and the public in those buildings controlled by the town.
 In support of this commitment, tobacco use will be prohibited in all town-owned or leased buildings and vehicles. - (2) Definitions.